 With teachers being the most important in-school factor directly affecting student learning, subject matter or grade-level competence has been the professions' standard.
-But over the decades, conclusions on the effects of high teacher expectations on student achievement bring a new dimension to our ideal of competence.
-Because teachers are "more likely to accept poor performance from students for whom they held low expectations" (Brophy & Good, 1969, 3), education must help teachers become "aware of the negative as well as positive consequences of the expectations that they form about students' behaviour and performance" (Tsiplakides & Keramida, 2010, 25).
+But over the decades, conclusions on the effects of high teacher expectations on student achievement bring a new dimension to our idea of competence.
+Because teachers are "more likely to accept poor performance from students for whom they held low expectations" (Brophy & Good, 1969, p.
+3), professional development must help teachers become "aware of the negative as well as positive consequences of the expectations that they form about students' behaviour and performance" (Tsiplakides & Keramida, 2010, p.
+25).

 Holding high expectations for all students requires a set of personal skills.

-Because setting rigorous standards and holding high expectations were never the same thing, but often confused, competence in a classroom requires much more than teaching to a set of standards.
-Researchers have noted "that barriers to effective and collaborative educational systems included a lack of teacher preparation in systemic interpersonal skills, a lack of family-friendly school programs, and teacher difficulties in focusing on family and educational strengths" (Hara & Burke, 1998, 224).
-Effective schools develop "teacher behaviors that convey the expectation that all students are expected to obtain at least minimal mastery" (Edmonds, 1982, 4).
-Holding high expectations is key to increasing student achievement and requires professional skills development.
+Because setting rigorous standards and holding high expectations were never the same tool, but often confused, competence in a classroom requires much more than teaching to a set of standards.
+Researchers have noted "that barriers to effective and collaborative educational systems included a lack of teacher preparation in systemic interpersonal skills, a lack of family-friendly school programs, and teacher difficulties in focusing on family and educational strengths" (Hara & Burke, 1998, p.
+224).
+Effective schools develop "teacher behaviors that convey the expectation that all students are expected to obtain at least minimal mastery" (Edmonds, 1982, p.
+4).
+Holding high expectations is key to increasing student achievement and requires development of interpersonal skills.